rbayuokt/kode.in/README.md

 * Another Stack: Card View

 ## Development Setup
-To start this * development project *, make sure you have installed ʻAndroid Studio` and ʻAndroid sdk`.
+To start this *development project*, make sure you have installed `Android Studio` and `Android sdk`.
 To start this project:
 - Run Android Studio
 - Choose Import project from version control
 - Input link respository Bitbucket: https://github.com/rbayuokt/kode.in